 I haven’t tried this with all types of rowing machines, but it appears, at least according to what my friends have been telling me, that the cheaper the rowing machine, the less accurate the number of calories burned.

 Not that it really matters now, though, right?
-You don’t need to rely on the rowing machine display to calculate the calories you burn, all you need is a heart rate monitor and the link above.
+You don’t need to rely on the rowing machine display to calculate the calories you burn (check out our rowing machine calorie calculator ), all you need is a heart rate monitor and the link above.

 How Many Calories Does 30 Minutes of Rowing Burn?